EngBaz/Interactive-PDF-Chatbot/README.md

 #### 2. Hybrid Search

 A <code>hybrid search</code> system is developed with <code>FAISS</code> (Facebook AI similarity search) as a vector database.
-This method merges <code>keyword search</code> with the contextual insights of <code>semantic search</code> to deliver more accurate and relevant results.
+This method merges <code>keyword search</code> with the contextual insights of <code>vector search</code> to deliver more accurate and relevant results.
 The Langchain <code>EnsembleRetriever</code> tool integrates these two search approaches.

 #### 3. Cohere Rerank model